raffaem/bashvpn/README.md

 # Process

-If you wish to run the VPN as a process, after running steps 1-3 above, use `connect_process.sh <OVPN FILE>`.
+If you wish to run the VPN as a process, after running steps 1-3 above, use `connect_process.sh [OVPN_FILE]`.

 # Direct connection

-If for some reason you want to disconnect the VPN, run `vpnmode_undo.sh`
+If for some reason you want to disconnect the VPN:

+* If you installed as a service, call `service_uninstall.sh`
+* Kill the process if you used `connect_process.sh` (just press CTRL+C)